UWSocialComputing/Left-On-Read-Project/README.md

 ```
 npm install
 ```
 to install everything and also get the required dependencies this project uses onto your local device.
+You may also need to run ```npm install --save @types/chrome``` to prepare the project to be a Chrome extension.

 After, run the following:
 ```